 10. Review accounts and permissions regularly.

-- Authentication verifies identity, while authorization controls access.
+Authentication verifies identity, while authorization decides what an authenticated user or process is allowed to access.